• Skip to primary navigation

 • Bake for 50 minutes until golden.

-Remove it from the oven, allow to completely cool and cut in to desired pieces.
+• Remove it from the oven, allow to completely cool and cut it in to desired pieces.

-Remove it from the oven, allow to completely cool.
+• Remove it from the oven and allow to cool for 10 minutes.

-Slice in to desired pieces and add to plates.
+• Slice the warm slice in to desired pieces and add it to plates.

-Top with aihikirīmi (ice cream) and eat warm as the aihikirīmi drips over the delicious slice.
+• Top with aihikirīmi (ice cream) and eat it warm as the aihikirīmi drips over the delicious slice.
+Te reka hoki (delicious).

 Video